Blog Off-Topic

 My struggles start a home

 Instead of listening to me and trying to understand my perspective, she brushes it off as ‘excuses.’
-If I need direct instructions, I need it in order to know what is expected of me.
+If I need direct instructions, I need it to know what is expected of me.

 Everyone pulls the excuse card because they don’t want to understand.
 I am sick and tired of people not understanding my side of this stick and spewing things like I can make it happen with a magic wand.

-What struggles we have apparently there is a stigma that they are excuses to an outsider.
+What struggles we have there is a stigma that they are excuses to an outsider.

 I learn by watching someone do something.
 Like it or not, I learn by guidance.